At Ian's Place - Part XII, in which there is an ending, another ending, and an open door.

 “We want to record it.
 You got a card?”

 “Ian, I don’t know what that means.”
 I will freak out soon if he doesn’t start making sense.
 “Please make sense.”

 He laughs a little.
-“I want to know if you’re union.
-There may be money.
+“I want to know if you’re with BMI.
+We want to register the song.
 You get credits, babe.”